CheVeraId/domainauth-spec/draft-narea-domainauth.md

    - `1`: RSA-PSS with modulus 2048 bits.
    - `2`: RSA-PSS with modulus 3072 bits.
    - `3`: RSA-PSS with modulus 4096 bits.

+   More details on the RSA-PSS algorithm can be found in {{digital-signature-algorithms}}.
 3. **Key Id Type** (required): An integer denoting how the key is identified:
    - `1`: The key id is the SHA-256 digest of the key.
    - `2`: The key id is the SHA-384 digest of the key.
    - `3`: The key id is the SHA-512 digest of the key.

+   More details on hash functions can be found in {{hash-functions}}.
 4. **Key Id** (required): The Base64-encoded (unpadded) representation of the key digest, as specified by the Key Id Type.
 5. **TTL Override** (required): A positive integer representing the number of seconds for the maximum validity period of signatures.
-This value MUST be between 1 second and 7,776,000 seconds (90 days).
+This value MUST be at least 1 second and not exceed the limit specified in {{maximum-validity-period}}.
+Refer to {{ttl-override}} for more details.
 6. **Service OID** (optional): An Object Identifier (in dotted decimal notation) binding the key to a specific service.
 If omitted, the key is valid for any service.

 Multiple TXT records MAY be published at the same zone to support different keys, key algorithms, or services.